-WGCS, or 91.1 The Globe, is the award-winning college radio station.
+WGCS, or 91.1 The Globe, was named the best college radio station in the nation in 2011, 2013 and again in 2015 by the Intercollegiate Broadcasting system, the only school to win the title more than once.
 Students serve as station manager and staff members.
 The station features American roots music, public affairs and religious programs, news and sports.
 On the air 24 hours a day, The Globe offers students many opportunities for broadcast experience.
-Students working with GC-TV produce a weekly video magazine called "The Correspondent" distributed via the campus cable system.
-Both The Globe and GC-TV use state-of-the art digital equipment.
+Goshen College was named the Indiana TV school of the year in both 2013 and 2014, competing against all colleges and universities in the state.
+Students working with GC-TV produce a weekly video magazine called "The Correspondent," which is distributed via the campus cable system.